FatihTirek/Spotlight/README.md

 # Spotlight
 A tool for getting Windows spotlight pictures into your saved pictures folder.
+I used this to set my wallpaper.